Lake Huron

 reason why this wreck was so easy to identify the full name is still visible on the

 top of the outside.
-In the pictures below, the name is on the side in the zebra mussles
+In the pictures below, the name is on the side in the zebra mussels

 clear area